Procedures for Evaluating & Ranking Research Proposals Procedures for Evaluating & Ranking Research Proposals

 Proposals are submitted to the office by October 1 of the year prior to expected funding.
 Each proposal is recorded by title, investigators, and institution, and assigned a number.
 A list of these data is then transmitted to each member of the RAC.
 Committee members then notify the office of any perceived conflicts of interest that would disqualify them from judging the proposal fairly.
 Copies of all proposals are made and sent to all committee members.

-Once all conflicts have been determined and considered, assignments of the proposals to individual members are designated by the office and by the RAC Chair (Dr. Paul Lunn).
+Once all conflicts have been determined and considered, assignments of the proposals to individual members are designated by the office and by the RAC Chair (Dr. Stephen Reed).
 Four committee members are assigned to each grant, two that are best qualified to judge the science and two to judge the impact or relevance of the project to the industry.
 One of the four is designated as the Composite Reviewer and the other three as Primary Reviewers.
 Individual assignments are sent to each member, along with a primary scoring sheet, the composite scoring sheet and a re-cap of the timetable for the review.

 Each of the four reviewers judges a proposal using the criteria on the scoring sheet and writes a narrative review.
 This narrative points out the strengths and weaknesses of the proposal, suggests improvements in the approach and makes other objective evaluations.
 Then, each primary reviewer submits copies of the narrative and score to the composite reviewer.
 That person is responsible for tabulating the scores into the composite scoring sheet and consolidating all of the primary narratives into one composite narrative.
 The composite score and all five narratives are sent to the office.
 The independence of the individual reviews is an important aspect of the review process because it forces each reviewer to make an independent judgment and prevents one strong reviewer from dominating the assessment.